kdoore/CS2335-Gitbook/project-2-list-of-steps.md

     - Create a new SomeStates.cs classes, add code so it is similar to BeginState.cs

         - Modify code in SomeScene.cs
+        - Add code for IStateBase interface:
+        - GameScene Scene
+        - InitializeObjectRefs( ){ }
+        - Constructor:
+            - public SomeScene( )
+            - set: scene = GameScene.someScene;